Affiliate marketing KPIs every beginner should track

 Future considerations and data privacy

-Document consent and data retention policies, and prioritise platforms that support privacy-first architectures.
-Build flexibility into your measurement stack so you can adapt attribution windows and modelling techniques as partner requirements and regulations evolve.
+Document consent practices and data retention policies, and prioritize platforms that support privacy-first architectures.
+Build flexibility into your measurement stack so attribution windows, event definitions, and reporting methods can adapt as partner requirements and regulations evolve.

 Conclusion: key takeaways